ABOUT VON HERTZOG

 As the sole engineer at The Social Club, Hertzog does it all be it mixing and mastering engineer or sound designer.
 With decades of experience and a respectable portfolio under his belt, he’s looking to keep branching out into commercial post-production.

 The Social Club features the Solid State Logic Sigma Delta recallable Super Analogue Summing rig.
 It allows for real world analog summing that helps glue your mixes together in a way that is not achievable with in-the-box mixing.

 The Sigma has two stereo busses.
 On the A Buss of the Sigma rests the Chameleon Labs 7721 Stereo VCA Compressor.
 On the B Buss of the Sigma resides the Warm Audio VCA Compressor.
 Get the best of both worlds with Solid State Logic’s legendary summing and that classic VCA buss compression that glues tracks together to give you that “finished record” sound.
-It’s truly a match made in heaven.
+It’s truly a match made in analog heaven.